zhangp365/XVerse/README.md

 The code in this project is licensed under Apache 2.0; the dataset is licensed under CC0, subject to the intellctual property owned by Bytedance.
 Meanwhile, the dataset is adapted from [dreambench++](https://dreambenchplus.github.io/), you should also comply with the license of dreambench++.

 ## Acknowledgments
 We sincerely thank Alex Nasa for deploying the Hugging Face demo with the FLUX.1-schnell model.
-You can experience the online demo by clicking [here](https://huggingface.co/spaces/alexnasa/XVerse).
+You can experience this online demo by clicking [here](https://huggingface.co/spaces/alexnasa/XVerse).

 ##  Citation
 If XVerse is helpful, please help to ⭐ the repo.